fosstr/rsvp/README.md

 The following variables need to be defined in the shell environment from which the Python instances that launches django is present

+RSVP_SECRET_KEY - Django SECRET_KEY

-RECAPTCHA_PRV_KEY -  The private key for the reCAPTCHA service
+RSVP_RECAPTCHA_PRV_KEY -  The private key for the reCAPTCHA service

-RECAPTCHA_SITE_KEY -  The Site key for the reCAPTCHA service
+RSVP_RECAPTCHA_SITE_KEY -  The Site key for the reCAPTCHA service

 RSVP_EMAIL_USER - Email address to use for sending RSVP confirmations and reminders